Iowa Medicaid Long Term Care Eligibility in 2023

 ii.
 Personal effects and household goods

 iii.
-One home (equity value limited to $552,000) if under the name of a spouse, or a child under 21, or a disabled person resides in it.
+One home (equity value limited to $688,000) if a spouse, or a child under 21, or a disabled person resides in it.

 iv.
 One motor vehicle if the vehicle is used for the long term care recipient’s medical treatment, employment, modified to accommodate a disability, or the primary vehicle of the community spouse—no matter the value.